-In connection with our audit, nothing came to our attention that caused us to believe that failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Other Political Subdivisions, except as described in the Schedule of Findings and Questioned Costs as items (list related finding reference numbers).
+In connection with our audit, nothing came to our attention that caused us to believe that (entity name) failed to comply with the provisions of the contracting and bidding, deposits and investments, conflicts of interest, claims and disbursements, miscellaneous provisions, and tax increment financing (delete sections not required to test) sections of the Minnesota Legal Compliance Audit Guide for Other Political Subdivisions, promulgated by the State Auditor pursuant to Minn.
+Stat. § 6.65, except as described in the (schedule name where findings are listed) as items (list related finding numbers).
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
-Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the 's noncompliance with the above referenced provisions.
+Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the (entity type)'s noncompliance with the above referenced provisions, insofar as they relate to accounting matters.

-This report is intended solely for the information and use of those charged with governance and management of and the State Auditor and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended solely for the information and use of those charged with governance and management of (entity name) and the State Auditor and is not intended to be, and should not be, used by anyone other than these specified parties.

-(Signature) (Date) Independent auditor's report for other political subdivisions, not subject to UFARS, conducted under Government Auditing Standards.
-If the Other Political Subdivision has authority to issue debt, the auditor should test compliance with the statutory authority to issue this debt, and add language to the end of the paragraph that lists the compliance categories considered and explains what was not tested: "Additionally, we tested for compliance with the authority to issue public debt."
+(Signature) (Date) Independent auditor's report for other political subdivisions not subject to UFARS, conducted under Government Auditing Standards.
+If the other political subdivision has authority to issue debt, the auditor should test compliance with the statutory authority to issue this debt, and add language to the end of the paragraph that lists the compliance categories considered and explains what was not tested: "Additionally, we tested for compliance with the authority to issue public debt."
 (Note: Eliminate this paragraph from the report.)